Doncic beats buzzer with long 3, Mavs beat Clippers in OT

 TIP-INS

-Clippers: F JaMychal Green was assessed a technical in the second quarter ...
-Ivica Zubac had 15 points.

-Mavericks: Porzingis is averaging 23.7 points and 8.7 rebounds in the series. ...
-A frustrated Doncic picked up a technical foul in the first quarter. ...
-Trey Burke finished with 25 points.
+Mavericks: A frustrated Doncic picked up a technical foul in the first quarter. ...
+Burke finished with 25 points. ...
+Seth Curry finished with 15 points on his 30th birthday.

 SEEN & HEARD